godotengine/godot-docs/community/contributing/best_practices_for_engine_contributors.rst

 --------

-The scope of this document is to be a list of best practices for contributors to follow, as well as to creating a language they can use to refer to common situations that arise in the process of submitting their contributions.
+The scope of this document is to be a list of best practices for contributors to follow, as well as to create a language they can use to refer to common situations that arise in the process of submitting their contributions.

 While some may find it useful to extend this to general software development,